tutorgen/hpit_services/README.md

 ## Overview

-The HyperPersonalize Intelligent Tutor (HPIT) is an schemaless, event driven system which specializes in the communication between distributed intelligent tutoring systems and specialized, machine learning algorithims, which we call plugins.
+The HyperPersonalized Intelligent Tutor (HPIT) is a schemaless, event driven system which specializes in the communication between distributed intelligent tutoring systems and specialized, machine learning algorithims, which we call plugins.